danilop/yas3fs/README.md

     Options:
       -h, --help           show this help message and exit --url=URL            the S3 path to mount in s3://BUCKET/PATH format, PATH can be empty, can contain subfolders and is created on first mount if not found in the BUCKET --region=REGION      AWS region to use for SNS/SQS (default is us-east-1) --topic=ARN          SNS topic ARN
       --hostname=HOST      hostname to listen to SNS HTTP notifications --ec2-hostname       get public hostname from EC2 instance metadata (overrides '--hostname')
       --port=N             TCP port to listen to SNS HTTP notifications --queue=NAME         SQS queue name, a new queue is created if it doesn't exist
       --new-queue          create a new SQS queue that is deleted on unmount (overrides '--queue', queue name is BUCKET-PATH-ID with alphanumeric characters only)
       --queue-wait=N       SQS queue wait time in seconds (using long polling, 0 to disable, default is 20 seconds)
       --queue-polling=N    SQS queue polling interval in seconds (default is 0 seconds)
       --cache-entries=N    max number of entries to cache (default is 1000000 entries)
       --cache-mem-size=N   max size of the memory cache in MB (default is 1024 MB) --cache-disk-size=N  max size of the disk cache in MB (default is 10240 MB) --cache-path=PATH    local path to use for disk cache (default is '/tmp/yas3fs/BUCKET/PATH')
       --cache-on-disk=N    use disk (instead of memory) cache for files greater than the given size in MB (default is 100 MB) --cache-check=N      interval between cache memory checks in seconds (default is 10 seconds)
       --buffer-size=N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
       --no-metadata        don't write user metadata on S3 to persist file system attr/xattr
       --prefetch           start downloading file content as soon as the file is discovered
-      --multipart-size=N   size of parts to use for multipart upload in KB (default value is 10240 KB, the minimum allowed is 5120 KB)
+      --mp-size=N          size of parts to use for multipart upload in KB (default value is 10240 KB, the minimum allowed is 5120 KB)
-      --multipart-num=N    max number of parallel multipart uploads per file (0 to disable multipart upload, default is 4)
+      --mp-num=N           max number of parallel multipart uploads per file (0 to disable multipart upload, default is 4)
-      --id=ID              a unique ID identifying this node in a cluster --log=FILE           the filename to use for logs --mkdir              create mountpoint if not found (create intermediate directories as required)
+      --mp-retries=N       max number of retries in uploading a part (default is 3) --id=ID              a unique ID identifying this node in a cluster --log=FILE           the filename to use for logs --mkdir              create mountpoint if not found (create intermediate directories as required)
       -f, --foreground     run in foreground
       -d, --debug          print debug information (implies '-f')